 40 Hour HAZWOPER Training

 Workers at hazardous sites must undergo the 40 hour HAZWOPER training, to ensure their safety.
 There are different levels of HAZWOPER certification.
 If work in an “uncontrolled” toxic waste clean-up is necessary, employees must have this training and certification.
 Working among hazardous waste can be harmful, if not handled in the correct manner.
 Other hazardous waste includes paint, solvents, asbestos and pesticides.
-Click here for more information on the 40 Hour HAZWOPER training, or call 1-866-265-5813.
+Contact us for more information on the 40 Hour HAZWOPER training and all OSHA HAZWOPER courses.